RishabhRD/RishabhRD.github.io/_posts/2020-09-19-nvim_lsp_config.md

 ##### And also for other similar actions.....

-If you are interested to know about these extensions, please comment on corresponding video post on youtube: so that I can know about it and do a video an blog on this thing specifically.
+If you are interested to know about these extensions, please comment on corresponding video post on youtube: [youtube video](https://youtu.be/9j1Y9CVLvuc) so that I can know about it and do a video and blog on this thing specifically.

 ## Putting things together